xaanya/devops24/examinations/11/README.md

 Write a playbook that uses loops to add these users, and adds them to their respective groups.

-When your playbook is run, one should be able to do this:
+When your playbook is run, one should be able to do this on the webserver:

     [deploy@webserver ~]$ groups alovelace
     alovelace : alovelace wheel video audio
     [deploy@webserver ~]$ groups aturing
-    aturing : aturing tcpdump
+    aturing : aturing tape
     [deploy@webserver ~]$ groups edijkstra
     edijkstra : edijkstra tcpdump
     [deploy@webserver ~]$ groups ghopper